When Should I Replace My Running Shoes?

 1- Pain When Running

 Experiencing pain in your knees, splints, or joints is a tell-tale sign of insufficient cushioning.
-Pain indicates that your shoe is not cushy any longer, so you need to replace them.
+Pain indicates that your shoe is no longer cushy, so you need to replace it.

 2- Your Heels Step up When you Walk or Climb Hills